-XIII.
+XIV.
 GAINING AND LOSING UNITS

-- 1. OCCUPYING SUPPLY CENTERS.
-Occupation of a supply center by a Great Power occurs when one of its units is located in that supply center after a Fall move has been played, complete with retreats.
-Once occupation has been established, the center may be left vacant for as long as the player sees fit and the occupying Great Power may continue to maintain one unit on account of this supply center so long as this center is not occupied by another Great Power at the close of a Fall move.
-Note that occupation occurs only during the Fall move; a unit which moves into a supply center during a Spring move and moves out of it during the Fall move of the same year does not affect the occupation of the center.
-The current owner retains occupation of the center so long as, at the end of each Fall move (with retreats), the center is either vacant or is occupied by one of his own units. - 2.
-BUILDING AND REMOVING UNITS (ADJUSTMENTS).
-After the Fall moves have been played, and the retreats (if any) made, each player's number of units must be adjusted to equal the number of supply centers his Great Power controls.
-If he has fewer centers than units, he must disband the excess units only, by removing them from the board.
+1. OCCUPYING SUPPLY CENTERS.
+Occupation of a Supply Center by a Great Power occurs when one of its units is located in that Supply Center after a Fall turn has been played, complete with retreats.
+Once occupation has been established, the center may be left vacant for as long as the player sees fit and the occupying Great Power will continue to maintain one unit on the board for this Supply Center, so long as this center is not occupied by another Great Power at the close of a Fall turn.
+Note that occupation occurs only during the Fall turn; a unit which moves into a Supply Center during a Spring turn and moves out of it during the Fall of the same year does not affect the ownership of the center.
+In short, the current owner retains occupation of the center so long as, at the end of each Fall turn (with retreats), the center is either vacant or is occupied by one of his own units.

+2. BUILDING AND REMOVING UNITS (ADJUSTMENTS).
+After the Fall turn has been completed, and the retreats (if any) made, each player's number of units must be adjusted to equal the number of Supply Centers his Great Power controls.
+If he has fewer centers than units, he must disband only excess units by removing them from the board.
 The units removed may be any of his units he chooses.

-If he has more centers than units, he may build units by placing them, one in each unoccupied supply center, in his home country only (provided that such supply centers are still under his control).
-He must specify a fleet or an army in a coastal supply center (if Russia builds a fleet in St. Petersburg, he must specify the coast on which it is to appear, or the build is invalid).
-If his home supply centers are all occupied by his own units, or owned by other players, he must wait until the next Fall move on which this situation can be corrected to raise any unit to which he may be entitled at the time, though by occupation of supply centers he may reduce the forces of some other country.
-From this it should be clear that if a player has lost all his home supply centers, he may still fight on with the units and supply centers remaining under his control, but he may not gain units until he recaptures a home supply center and leaves it vacant at the close of a subsequent Fall move.
-As with retreats, builds and removals (adjustments) are written and exposed simultaneously, without any preceding diplomacy.
+If a player has more centers than units, he may "build" new units by placing them, one in each unoccupied Supply Center in his home country only (provided that such centers are still under his control).
+He must specify a fleet or an army in a coastal Supply Center (if Russia builds a fleet in St. Petersburg, the Russian player must specify the coast on which it is to appear or the build is invalid).
+If his home Supply Centers are all occupied by his own units and/or owned by other players, a player must wait until the conclusion of the next Fall turn on which this situation can be corrected to raise any unit to which he may still be entitled at that time, though by occupation of other Supply Centers he may reduce the forces of some other country.
+From this it should be clear that if a player has lost all his home Supply Centers, he may still fight on with the units and Supply Centers remaining under his control but he may not gain units until he recaptures a home Supply Center and leaves it vacant at the close of a subsequent Fall turn.
+As with retreats, builds and removals (collectively known as "adjustment") are written and exposed simultaneously without any preceding diplomacy.

-XIV.
+XV.
 MISCELLANEOUS